Running may seem like a total lower-body activity, Strength Training Exercises for Runners.

 Think about keeping your hands relaxed as they arc from your hipline up toward your chest, and focus on pulling your elbows back instead of pumping your arms forward.

-We may earn commission from links on this page, but we only recommend products we back pace Advertisement - Continue Reading Below hill, for instance, your swing should be greater than when you’re on flat ground—especially the elbow-back section of the motion.
+The Spring Marathons of 2026 pace Slowly lower weights back down hill, for instance, your swing should be greater than when you’re on flat ground—especially the elbow-back section of the motion.
 “This creates a greater stretch reflex in the shoulder and helps you drive your arms and legs forward,” says Gaudette.

 How to Improve Your Running Arm Swing